deep-coast-eng/BT-Hearing-Aids-Setup/README.md

 **The tray icon is not showing on a work or managed computer**

-Some organizations restrict scripts from running out of the AppData folder using AppLocker or similar policies.
-This is a known limitation on managed machines and does not affect the Desktop shortcut or the unlock trigger.
-The shortcut remains fully functional as a manual fallback.
+Some work computers restrict certain programs from running.
+This is controlled by your organization's IT department, not by this tool.
+The Desktop shortcut and unlock check are not affected and remain fully functional as a fallback.

 **The tray icon is not showing in the taskbar**